Rakefire/causey.app/site/collections/_drafts/maximizing-revenue-in-2024-four-strategies-for-strategy-consultants.md

 Unfortunately, we’ve seen plans fail during this phase too many times.
 Having a consultant check in or “babysit” the organization regularly during the execution phase can keep plans from failing due to the gentle nudges to keep making progress on the goals.

 Adding the ability to track progress on a plan is a way you can elevate your value proposition.
 This hands-on approach fosters deeper connections and trust, positioning consultants as indispensable partners rather than mere service providers.
-Transforming this work into a structured service makes you a [<u>fractional director of strategy</u>](https://www.michellelucherini.com/what-is-a-fractional-coo-or-operations-director/#:~:text=A%20Fractional%20Director%20is%20an,business%20on%20a%20contractual%20basis).
+Transforming this work into a structured service makes you a [fractional director of strategy](https://www.michellelucherini.com/what-is-a-fractional-coo-or-operations-director/#:~:text=A%20Fractional%20Director%20is%20an,business%20on%20a%20contractual%20basis).
 It not only enhances client satisfaction and goal achievement but also opens doors to additional revenue streams through premium offerings.

 While this is a significant value add to your clients, the time required to meet with the team, track the plan, and unlock roadblocks could easily take less than 5 hours per month or 10 hours per quarter.
 How you structure the engagement is up to you, but Causey, our strategic planning execution software, can provide the features to help you structure the check-in and provide reports to the organizations to streamline the process.

 Causey will also allow your clients to take the helm when they are ready.
 With the ability to assign tasks, team members receive automated email reminders to update the status of their goals.
 A goal progress tracker makes it easy to document important notes.
 Reporting features help leaders with a high-level overview of the status so they can easily communicate with the board and key stakeholders.

-&nbsp;

-### 3\.
-Expand Service Offerings: Diversify and Supplement
+## Expand Service Offerings: Diversify and Supplement

 Innovation is key to sustained growth.
 Take the time to assess your current service offerings and identify areas for expansion.
 Whether developing new consulting packages, introducing training programs, or offering supplementary services, diversifying your portfolio can attract new clients and unlock untapped revenue streams.